 Free admission tickets for King Yin Lei public open days to be distributed

-Public open days at King Yin Lei will be held in September and October.
-Members of the public can visit the declared monument for free to appreciate and understand its architectural features and history.
+Public open days at King Yin Lei will be held from June to August.
+Members of the public can visit the declared monument for free to appreciate and learn about its architectural features and history.

-In addition to an on-site guided tour service, antique furniture provided by the former owner of King Yin Lei will be on display along with information panels and artefacts, and there will be screenings of a documentary about King Yin Lei.
+In addition to an on-site guided tour service, antique furniture provided by the former owner of King Yin Lei will be on display along with information panels and artefacts.
+There will also be screenings of a documentary about King Yin Lei.

-The public open days will be held on September 23 and 24 and October 21 and 22.
+The public open days will be held on June 29 and 30, July 20 and 21, and August 17 and 18.
 Each open day will have four visit sessions:

 * From 9.30am to 11am;

 * From 11am to 12.30pm;

 A total of 21 600 admission tickets for these six public open days will be distributed at the following venues and times on a first-come, first-served basis on June 15 and 16 (Saturday and Sunday).
 Each person can obtain a maximum of four tickets for one of the sessions.

 * Hong Kong Heritage Discovery Centre, Kowloon Park, Haiphong Road, Tsim Sha Tsui, Kowloon (10am to 6pm)

 * Flagstaff House Museum of Tea Ware, Hong Kong Park, 10 Cotton Tree Drive, Central, Hong Kong (10am to 5pm)